10-6-pursuit/unit-back-end-web-development/test-with-jest/readme.md

 For a list of the most common test matchers, you can always check the Jest documentation.

 - [Jest Using Matchers](https://jestjs.io/docs/using-matchers)

+## TDD

+We'll touch more on this in a future lesson but the most common practice with testing is Test Driven Development or TDD.
+In TDD a developer would write a test before writing a function, fail the test, write the code to pass the test, and then continue to write more tests to make the code fail and write solutions to make them pass

 ## Coverage tool